JamieHouston/floter/README.md

 git submodule update
 ```

-You can start the sample dashboard, by using the serve gulp task:
+You can start the site dashboard, by using the serve gulp task:

 ```bash
 gulp webserver
 ```

-Now you open the sample in your browser at http://localhost:9001/sample
+Now you open the site in your browser at http://localhost:9001/site

-Or you can create a release build of angular-dashboard-framework and the samples:
+Or you can create a release build of the site:

 ```bash
 gulp all
 ```
-The sample and the final build of angular-dashboard-framework are now in the dist directory.
+The site and the final build of angular-dashboard-framework are now in the dist directory.

 ## License